 Whether the pandemic, supply chain issues, gas prices, cyber breaches, or the looming recession, every manufacturer needs to have a plan in place for managing through a crisis.
 A crisis could be in the form of a short term issue or some crises can take years to recover from, if you recover at all.
 Below you will find a few examples of crisis situations and how to put together a plan.

 Keeping your equipment in peak condition in a manufacturing facility is vital.
-In most plants, if even one piece of equipment goes down, the whole operation could shut down.
-Equipment Maintenance must be a HIGH priority in any Manufacturing plant and, if not done on a regular schedule, your equipment could shut down the whole process.
+In many plants, if even one piece of equipment goes down, the whole operation could shut down.
+Equipment maintenance must be a HIGH priority in any Manufacturing plant and, if not done on a regular schedule, your equipment could shut down the whole process.
 There are times when regularly scheduled maintenance needs to happen, even if this may temporarily disrupt production.

 To prevent an unplanned shut down from happening, every piece of equipment you have in your plant that is vital to the production of your product needs to be on a routine maintenance schedule.
 On a regular basis, your Maintenance Manager and Manufacturing Manager/Supervisor need to coordinate the best time to maintain the equipment.
 Outdated machinery should be replaced or modernized.
 As part of your Crisis Plan, it is vital to create and keep a schedule log to track the work that needs to be performed, what was completed, and when.